 PD/PI.
 Provide the name of the PD/PI(s), in the format Last Name, First Name Middle Initial.

-Number of Undergraduate Positions.
-Provide the number of full-time undergraduate training positions.
-In the Total row, sum the number of undergraduate positions across all awards and enter the total in bold font.
+Number of International Trainees Supported.
+Provide the number of international trainees supported for at least one person-month by the award.
+In the Total row, sum the number of international trainees supported for at least one person-month across all awards and enter the total in bold font.

-Name of Overlapping Faculty.
-List the last names of all overlapping faculty.
+Names of Overlapping Faculty.
+List the last names of all overlapping faculty who will serve as training faculty and have a stated level of effort, even if no salary support is requested.

 Summarize these data in the Background Section of the Research Training or Research Education Program Plan.
-Use the narrative to summarize the level of research training support at the institution.
+Use the narrative to summarize the level of research training support at the institution(s).
 Comment on instances where the tabular data indicate that there may be substantial overlap of participating faculty.

 Sample Table 3.
-Federal Institutional Research Training Grants and Related Support Available to Participating Faculty Members
+Institutional Research Training Grants and Related Support Available to Participating Faculty Members